magento/merchdocs/src/recommendations/verify.md

 ee_only: True
 ---

 After you [install and configure]({% link recommendations/install-configure.md %}) the `magento/product-recommendations` module, you can verify that the behavioral data is being sent to Adobe Commerce.
-The file `DataServices.js` is used to collect and send behavioral data.
 You can use developer tools available in Chrome, or install the Snowplow Chrome extension.
 If you need additional help, refer to [Troubleshoot Product Recommendations module](https://support.magento.com/hc/en-us/articles/360042224851) in the Support Knowledge Base.

 ## Verify using developer tools in Chrome